• Skip to primary navigation

 Instructions

-• Top with the lettuce and carrot.
+• Top with 1 Little gem lettuce and 1 Carrot.

 • Make sure to use a really sturdy bread, as there is a lot of filling in this sandwich and you don't want it all falling through the bread.